rthomascb/actionman/README.md

 This is a test repo for github actions testing and learning.

-It's me!!

-This is a change.
+This is a change on branch rthomas-test for teh PR